 Knowledge and skill are not only correlated with performance but the cause of performance.
 For economies, places, sectors, companies, and individuals, superior knowledge generally leads to superior outcomes.
 In periods of change, new knowledge is ever more important.
 Commentators on the implications of change are emphatic concerning the importance of enhancing knowledge.
-(Drucker 1967; Eisler, 1988)
+(Drucker 1968; Eisler, 1988)

-The emphasis on the evaluating the effectiveness of college teaching and how much students learn is reflected by more than 1,000 colleagues now employing various types of teaching performance effectiveness and learning outcome assessments.
+The emphasis on evaluating the effectiveness of college teaching and how much students learn is reflected by more than 1,000 colleagues now employing various types of teaching performance effectiveness and learning outcome assessments.
 (Perez-Pena, 2012) New Leadership Alliance for Student Learning and Accountability executive director David Paris observes, “There’s a real shift in attitudes underway.
-We used to her a lot of ‘the value of college can’t be measure’ and now, we hear more of, ‘let’s talk about how we can measure.’”
+We used to hear a lot of ‘the value of college can’t be measured’ and now, we hear more of, ‘let’s talk about how we can measure.’”
 (Perez-Pena, 2012)

-As the foundations of the knowledge structure of a discipline are especially significant, (Roulac, 1994) those textbooks serving the beginning introductory courses to a discipline are most important, for they represent the foundations upon which the discipline’s knowledge structure rests.
-(Roulac, 1994) Excellent textbooks more effectively, responsibly, and sustainably disseminate knowledge than do flawed textbooks.
+As the foundations of the knowledge structure of a discipline are especially significant, those textbooks serving the beginning introductory courses to a discipline are most important, for they represent the foundations upon which the discipline’s knowledge structure rests (Roulac, 1994).
+Excellent textbooks more effectively, responsibly, and sustainably disseminate knowledge than do flawed textbooks.
 A discipline whose introductory textbooks are characterized by excellence – as reflected by the focus allocation of publishing real estate to coverage of topics and the caliber of that coverage, the contemporary orientation and relevance of the contents, and the publishing presentation and publishing value – shall deliver superior knowledge dissemination than might be delivered by a discipline whose textbooks are misfocused and obsolete.

 While the real estate discipline has advanced significantly in the production of knowledge (Roulac, 2009) and the internationalization of that knowledge production, (Chan, 2008) the discipline lags in the dissemination of that knowledge.
 While knowledge discovery and manufacturing are visible in papers presented in scholarly meetings and in scholarly journals, the dissemination of that knowledge via textbooks, is less that distinguished.
 (Roulac, 1994; Roulac and Distad, 2004)

-In the twentieth century the performance of the real estate sector was less than exemplary.
+In the twentieth century, the performance of the real estate sector was less than exemplary.
 While some real estate market participants have fared very well, society has not.
 While a select group has prospered, the majority have incurred enormous losses.
-The 2004 review of introductory real estate principles textbooks observed that their contents, especially the decisions made concerning 'publishing real estate,' identified a marked deterioration in quality from the state of the introductory real estate principles textbook a decade earlier.(Roulac and Distad 2004) The implications of that deterioration were sobering:
+The 2004 review of introductory real estate principles textbooks observed that their contents, especially the decisions made concerning 'publishing real estate,' identified a marked deterioration in quality from the state of the introductory real estate principles textbook a decade earlier (Roulac and Distad, 2004).
+The implications of that deterioration were sobering:

 “At a time when the economy is more complex and the factors that influence future performance of real estate investments and property goods and services enterprises, are greater rather than fewer, many of those studying real estate principles in the country’s colleges and universities are likely to find that their textbooks are less than adequate.